Scottish SPCA Privacy Notice

 The following details the circumstances in which your personal data is transferred outside the UK, together with the transfer mechanism we use to safeguard the transfer:

 We use MailChimp to send our newsletters and selected campaigns which involves processing personal data in the USA.
-We safeguard your data by including standard contractual clauses in the contract with MailChimp and also by minimising the amount of data provided to them (which consists only of name and email address).
+We safeguard your data by including standard contractual clauses with UK Addendum in the contract with MailChimp and also by minimising the amount of data provided to them (which consists only of name and email address).
 MailChimp has an ISO 27001 certification.

 2.9 Your rights